 Flood Recovery, Closures, and How to Help

-Most City of Boulder parks are open, but a few have been impacted by the recent flooding and are temporarily closed.
+Most City of Boulder parks are open, but a few were impacted by the historic and devastating flooding in September 2013, and are temporarily closed.
 Please see the following list of Boulder Parks and Recreation parks that have been impacted.

 Volunteer events to help re-build Boulder's parks affected by the flood.